 It’s economical, it’s quicker to make and it tastes really good.
 On top of that, it’s so easy!
 It’s one of my go to pantry staples (see this post on my 18 Healthy Pantry Recipe) All you need to do is to chop up all the vegetables, cover with water, add some herbs and simmer.
 And there you have it: delicious vegetable broth that tastes better than store-bought and it’s healthier since making your own, you have more control over the amount of salt that’s added and any weird ingredients that some brands add to their broth.

 Making this recipe, you’ll have enough broth to make your soups, chili, stews, casseroles, and rice for weeks to come.
 Another staple I’ll be making this week is my Instant Pot Meat Sauce Recipe!
 Stocking up my fridge with these staples is my go-to on the weekends.

 Some tips to make this Easy Homemade Vegetable Broth:

 - Use approximately the same amount of vegetables to water.
 Fill a pot halfway with vegetables and then cover them with a couple of inches of water is a great amount.
 Your stock will have a nice amount of flavour.

 - You can also add scraps of onions, carrots and celery in the stock.
-Whatever you have them, collect the scraps in a freezer bag and when you have about 2 cups of vegetable scraps, use it to make your broth.
+Whatever you have them (like when you make my Easy Roasted Vegetables Recipe), collect the scraps in a freezer bag and when you have about 2 cups of vegetable scraps, use it to make your broth.
 It’s a great way to not waste food in your kitchen.